Kidepo Valley National Park: Wildlife

-Most of the park is open tree savannah.
+Kidepo hosts over 77 mammal species and 476 bird species.
+Most of the park is open tree savanna.
 Because of differences in rainfall with annual averages of 89 cm in Narus and 64 cm in the Kidepo valleys, vegetation and animal populations vary between the two valleys.

 Narus Valley

 Narus is a name given by the Ketebo or Mening or Amening Clan which were the people living in the Valley.
 Primary grasses in the Narus Valley are the shorter red oat grass and taller bunchy Guinea grass and fine thatching grass.
 Common trees in the drier areas are red thorn acacias, desert dates, and to a lesser extent drumstick trees.
 Sausage trees and fan palms line the water courses.
 Euphorbia candelabrum and the shorter monkey bread and Buffalo thorn trees are also present.

-Perennial water makes River Kidepo an oasis in the semi-desert which hosts over 86 mammal species including spotted hyena, lion, cheetah, African leopard, African wild dog, African bush elephant, giraffe, zebra, African buffalo, bat-eared fox, Rothschild's giraffe, and almost 500 bird species.